juliep0317/zen-waves-holidays/README.md

 # About This Project

 Zen Waves Holidays is a fictional brand created for educational purposes as part of the Career in Coding course with IT Online Learning.

 I aimed to create a relaxing and tranquil feel throughout the newsletter, using calming visuals and soothing content to reflect the peaceful atmosphere of the retreat.

+The project is fully responsive and built using HTML and CSS, ensuring the layout adjusts seamlessly for desktop, tablet, and mobile screens.

-The goal was to design and build a fully responsive email newsletter, applying best practices in layout, accessibility, and a mobile friendly design.
+The goal was to design and build a fully responsive email newsletter, applying best practices in layout, accessibility, and a mobile-friendly design.